Medically reviewed by Karen Wolters, RN and Joanna Fearnley, LPN

-Why Use Red Light Therapy To Treat Pain?
+Why Use Red Light Therapy for Pain?

 Using red light therapy for pain can form part of a healthy lifestyle.
 Light therapy is great or supporting bodily balance as well as improving the efficiency of cellular functions.
 Like exercise, nutritious eating, and restful sleep, healthy light exposure can have a big impact on managing inflammation and pain all over the body.
-Which type of red light therapy device you will need will largely depend upon where the pain is located on your body.
+Which type of red light therapy pad you will need will largely depend upon where the pain is located on your body.

 What’s your description of the perfect pain relief device?
 For most people, it would probably be non-invasive, painless, fast-acting, effective, relaxing, dependable, have no known negative side effects, and be very simple and easy to self-administer.